joshellman/memory-game/README.md

 ##Installation

 https://joshellman.github.io/memory-game/ to play the game directly from github page, or download a .zip of this repository and open the index.html inside of your browser.

+##Future Development

+* Clean up styling and make everything look neater and more presentable.
+* Create an instruction window that pops up and goes away when ready to begin playing.
+* Create a way for player to type in their name.
+* Maybe create a different way of scoring/timing the game.